jossydee1/vpd-money/README.md

 This is a Nodejs App code

-There are three parts to this project:
+There are separate parts to this project:

 The App repo url:
 https://github.com/jossydee1/vpd-money